Apricot blossoms flowering in southern Vietnam

-For the best luck, a tree should have many fruits of similar size (both ripe and green) and big, shiny green leaves.
-Consequently, the more fruit on the tree, the more luck for the family.
-Trees are carefully selected and prominently displayed in businesses and homes during Vietnamese Tet.
+For the best luck, the Vietnamese believe a tree should have many fruits of similar size (both ripe and green) and big, shiny green leaves.
+The more fruit on the tree, the more luck for the family.
+In accordance with Tet tradition, trees are carefully selected and prominently displayed in businesses and homes during the holiday.

 Kumquat tree fruits

-Tradition holds that the kumquat tree represents many generations.
+As with the Tet flowers, all parts of the kumquat tree are significant.
+In this instance, they represent many generations.
 As a rule, the fruits are the grandparents, flowers are parents, buds symbolize children and new green leaves represent grandchildren.
 This makes the choice of the tree exceptionally important.

-Of course, there are many other flowers that figure in the festivities, each with its own special meaning.
+Of course, there are many other flowers that figure in Vietnamese Tet traditions, each with its own special meaning.
 Among them are marigolds (symbols of longevity), cockscombs, orchids and chrysanthemums, the latter of which are broadly referred to as yellow daisies.

 Yellow chrysanthemum in a vase at a Buddhist temple in Ho Chi Minh

-Pots of these bright yellow Tet flowers are found all over the city embellishing homes, businesses, temples and pagodas.
-Symbol of life, these flowers are believed to bring equilibrium to the household.
+During the holiday, pots of these bright yellow Tet flowers embellish homes, businesses, temples and pagodas all over the city.
+Symbol of life, chrysanthemums are believed to bring equilibrium to the household.

-The Vietnamese purchase these special plants from lunar mid-December until just before Tet from flower markets like Ho Thi Ky in Ho Chi Minh City.
-They keep them from the beginning of the holiday until mid- Lunar New Year.
+The Vietnamese typically purchase these special plants from mid-December until just before Tet from flower markets like Ho Chi Minh City’s Ho Thi Ky.
+(Click on the link to read about our morning visit to this incredible market.)
+They keep them until mid-Lunar New Year.